 There are two ways to enroll:

-Visit StateSC.SouthCarolinaBlues.com and log in to your My Health Toolkit® account.
+- Visit StateSC.SouthCarolinaBlues.comexternal link, opens in a new tab and log in to your My Health Toolkit® account.
 Select Wellness, then click on Health Coaching.
 Go to the My Activities Page, click on Assessments and complete the maternity health screening.